ncoghlan/misc/notes/python3/questions_and_answers.rst

-* greater functional separation between text encodings and other codecs, including tailored exceptions nudging users towards the more generic APIs when needed (this change in Python 3.4 also eliminates certain classes of remote DOS attack targetted at the compression codecs in the codec machinery when using the convenience methods on the core types rather than the unrestricted interfaces in the codecs module)
+* greater functional separation between text encodings and other codecs, including tailored exceptions nudging users towards the more generic APIs when needed (this change in Python 3.4 also eliminates certain classes of remote DOS attack targeted at the compression codecs in the codec machinery when using the convenience methods on the core types rather than the unrestricted interfaces in the codecs module)
 * using the new IO model (with automatic encoding and decoding support) by